 READ: Baguio activist group asks SC to lift assets freeze

-The activists argued the ATC violated their constitutionally guaranteed rights and asked the RTC to lift the AMLC order freezing their assets that has impacted the lives of their children and other family members.
+The activists argued the ATC violated their constitutionally guaranteed rights and asked the RTC to lift the AMLC order freezing their assets that have impacted the lives of their children and other family members.

 All four activists were lined up to testify against the ATC.